elstondsouza/Elstons-blog/content/about.md

 I am interested in *population genomics, structural biology, and statistical methods.*

+Furthermore, I am  a digital consultant at [Elegant Minds](http://em.net.au) with an affinity to digital technologies and tools to help businesses make the most of the digital space.
+My analytical and research skills have helped numerous clients make sense of complex problems.
+In most cases, I am EM’s first point of call.

-All thoughts expressed are mine own and are in no way affiliated with the University of Melbourne or the Baker Institute.
+All thoughts expressed on this site are mine own and are in no way endorsed with the University of Melbourne or the Baker Institute.